Eagles kick off against revamped, new-look Washington | Sports-Games

 Eagles kick off against revamped, new-look Washington

 Quarterback Carson Wentz suffered a concussion in the playoff game, but he has returned healthy.
 However, the Eagles will enter this opener with a number of key injuries -- left tackle Andre Dillard and right guard Brandon Brooks are both lost for the season.
-Pro Bowl right tackle Lane Johnson (ankle), running back Miles Sanders (hamstring), and wide receiver Alshon Jeffery (foot) are also day-to-day, and officially questionable for Week 1.
-Jeffery didn't practice Wednesday and Sanders was limited.
+Running back Miles Sanders (hamstring), defensive end Derek Barnett (hamstring) and wide receiver Alshon Jeffery (foot) have been ruled out for Sunday's game.

 Veteran Jason Peters will shift back to left tackle to protect Wentz against a Washington defensive line that features five first-round picks, including Chase Young, taken No. 2 overall in 2020.
 "I'm excited for him and for this team," Wentz said of Peters.
 "I've had J.P. blocking my blindside pretty much every year. ...
 He's been the guy out there and done a great job.
 We call him The Bodyguard for a reason."

 The Eagles added a couple of key players in the offseason -- cornerback Darius Slay and defensive tackle Javon Hargrave.
-But Hargrave (pectoral, hamstring) didn't practice Wednesday.
 On offense, wide receiver DeSean Jackson will be back to provide a deep threat.
 Jackson missed almost all of last season with an abdominal strain.

 "One thing with DeSean, he feels good, he feels healthy and he's ready to go for the regular season," Eagles coach Doug Pederson said.
 "Getting him back in the offense is just a boost.
 Obviously, a veteran player who can still play and play at a high level.
 That's a really good thing for our offense to have him back in the lineup."
 Pederson is 4-0 in openers, including last season, when the Eagles rallied to beat Washington after falling behind 17-0.